tymyrddin/red-iot/source/index.rst

-A vast amphibious wilderness of swamp
+A vast amphibious wilderness of swamp and forest
 ==============================================

 Identify, assess, and exploit basic and complex security mechanisms in IoT devices.